Squonk42/OpenWrt-RT5350/README.md

 OpenWrt-RT5350
 ==============

-Patches to compile OpenWrt Linux on Ralink RT5350-based routers
+Patches to compile OpenWrt Linux on Ralink RT5350-based routers.

+__Note__ These patches only apply to kernel < 3.8.x.
+For more recent kernels, please visit our new repository at https://github.com/kaechele/openwrt!

 ## Introduction